aptech/docs/docs/CR-fputs.rst

    // Close the file
    call close(fh);

-After the above code, you should have a file named ``temp.csv`` with the following contents:
+After the above code, you should have a file named :file:`temp.csv` with the following contents:

 ::